mark-meyer/startherecms/docs/quickstart.rst

 1. A `Heroku <https://www.heroku.com>`_ account
 2. An :doc:`Amazon Web Services <aws>` account

-Additionally there are some optional (free!) services you can use for added functionality:

-* Google Analytics -- used to track how people use your website
-* Google Maps -- used to let you set locations of community organizations on a map
-* Algolia -- used to power a search box on your website so people can easily find pages

 Once you sign up for these services you need the following keys to launch your application:

 .. csv-table:: Required keys to create the website